-How the I&M would be prejudiced by the Primary Application was left in obscurity by Brodsky at his deposition. [[
+How the I&M would be prejudiced by the Primary Application was left in

-18cM's concerns about prejudice to it in Chicago as a result of the Transaction are hardly borne out by any evidence.
+I&M's concerns about prejudice to it in Chicago as a result of the Transaction are hardly borne out by any evidence.

 Thus, the "proof" that there would be a diminution in attention to local switching movements and a domination of IHB by CSX was no proof at all.
 EJE/I&M have failed in other regards to prove their case: